swatantrasinha/MERN/Readme.md

 so if we call users/profile we will be able to access it

 Lets add protect middleware in userRoute

+3. Add protect middleware in userRoute and modify getUserProfile in userController

 userRoute.js
 ------------